Prospective Graduate Students

 Please see the About section for more information on goals of our research lab.
 In our lab, PhD students work closely with Dr. Kang in all aspects of research process, as well as developing and executing independent projects to build their own research program.

-What are you looking for in a graduate student?
+What are you looking for in a doctoral student?

 Each application will be reviewed in its entirety, and it is helpful to demonstrate why you are interested in research of our lab.
 As a graduate student in our lab, it will be important to have general research interests that overlap with the current goals of our research.
 At the same time, our lab is a perfect place to develop and build your own research program and Dr. Kang will do her best to support your own areas of interest.
 Please share with us how your distinct experiences have shaped your own trajectory!
 We look forward to hearing from you!